 After only 4 weeks of Vert Shock, I was able to throw down my first dunk!
-I am really surprised that I was able to dunk that soon and I am really excited about the potential further improvement in the second half of the Vert Shock training program!
+I am really surprised I was able to dunk so soon and I am really excited continuing improvement in the second half of the Vert Shock training program.

-This Sunday was one of these days!
+This Sunday was a good one.
 The sun was burning down on the basketball court and made the warm-up almost unnecessary.
 I felt real loose and started with some light jumps without the basketball, tapping the backboard at the highest possible spot.

-I immediately noticed that my vertical jump was at an all-time best.
-So I grabbed my basketball and tried to dunk it.
+I immediately noticed my vertical jump was at an all-time best.
+So, I grabbed my basketball and tried to dunk it.
 After three very close misses, I made my first dunk in a LONG time.
 See yourself:

 Read about the 5 things I learned since I can dunk here!

-The first thing I did back home was to transfer the video files to my laptop because I wanted to watch my first dunks over and over again.
-But to be honest, it was a bit underwhelming because you can really see that the dunks barely go in.
-And there is just no way that I will be able to dunk in-game with my current vertical jump height.
-Right now, everything from the approach to the take-off has to be perfect and these situations just don't come up in games...
+The first thing I did back home was transfer the video files to my laptop because I wanted to watch my first dunks over and over again.
+To be honest, it was a bit underwhelming, because you can see the dunks barely go in.
+And, there is just no way I will be able to dunk in-game with my current vertical jump height.
+Right now, everything from the approach to the take-off has to be perfect and these situations just don't come up in games.

-But this success is a great motivation to keep working out!
-And who knows how high I will be able to jump in another 4 weeks when Vert Shock is completed.
-Maybe I will throw down tomahawk dunks with ease 🙂
+Still, my success provides great motivation to keep working.
+Who knows how high I will be able to jump in another 4 weeks when Vert Shock is completed.
+Maybe I will throw down tomahawk dunks with ease. 🙂

-On a side note: I was thinking about how to track and prove my vertical jump height to the readers and I think I came up with a great solution: I bought self-adhesive measuring tape like this one on amazon and put it on the backboard of the hoop where I did all my dunking attempts so far.
+On a side note, I was thinking about how to track and to prove my vertical jump height to the readers and I think I came up with a great solution.
+I bought self-adhesive measuring tape and put it on the backboard of the hoop where I have made all my dunking attempts so far.

-I adjusted it to my standing reach so that I can read my jump height by simply trying to reach the highest point on the measuring tape.
-The tape I bought from german amazon is in meters, the little black spot you can see in the picture below marks a vertical jump height of exactly 1 meter (around 39.5 inches).
-Unfortunately the resolution of the video is not good enough to read the exact measurement, but I am definitely getting closer to my goal of a 40" vertical!
+I adjusted it to my standing reach so I can read my jump height by simply trying to reach the highest point on the measuring tape.
+The tape I bought from German amazon is in meters.
+The little black spot you can see in the picture below marks a vertical jump height of exactly 1 meter (around 39.5 inches).
+Unfortunately, the resolution of the video is not good enough to read the exact measurement, but I am definitely getting closer to my goal of a 40" vertical.

 Measuring vertical jump using self-adhesive tape

-From the picture above my best guess is that I am missing about 5 inches to a max running vertical of 40 inches.
-With a basketball I am still not able to generate the exact same jump height but I think I am getting better there as I practice it more and more...
+From the picture above, my best guess is I am missing about 5 inches to a max running vertical of 40 inches.
+With a basketball, I am still not able to generate the exact same jump height, but I think I am getting better the more I practice.